lnstadrum/rpc17/README.md

 # Overview

-Yet another "simple" RPC library for Python.
+Yet another "simple RPC library" for Python.
 Because the others are not simple enough.

 Expose functions for remote execution with a decorator, then call them remotely as if they were members of a local object.